comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 Now you should be able to select KOReader in the Kobo Start Menu.

 ## Help!
 I'm lost.
-Should I choose KSM or KFmon ?
+Which method should I follow?

 You'll find that most Kobo users have chosen KSM.
 Part of it is because of its feature set and of its convenience, part of it is historical: the original implementation of fmon was problematic in a number of fun and interesting ways, and as such, we actively discouraged users from using it.